plva/blog/posts/2025-06-designing-python-ai-agent-workspace.md

 ## Why plan first?

-Speed remains the goal; now I treat it as something earned by clearing friction from the loops that run most often.
+Speed remains the goal; but I think we are realizing it is something earned by clearing friction from the loops that run most often, rather than a free AI-gimmie.
+There's no use driving a fast car if you can't keep it from crashing into traffic.

-* **Commit loops.** Pre-commit checks run in under a second, so an agent knows immediately when it violates style or types—no "push, wait, scroll logs" dance.
-* **Release loops.** Semantic-release bumps versions and rewrites the changelog in a single pass; humans review value, not version strings.
-* **Security loops.** Gitleaks, Bandit, CodeQL, and Trivy run as early as practical.
-These tools are seatbelts and airbags, not autopilot—human review and incident drills stay on the calendar.

 The guiding question was always, *"Will this choice lower the long-term cost of secure, maintainable speed?"* A tool that saves fifteen seconds on every CI run but takes a day to debug once a year is worth it.
 One that saves a minute today but adds uncertainty six months out usually is not.